ooni/ooni.org/content/install/ooniprobe.md

 ## Advanced users

-### Running ooniprobe from a virtual machine
+### Running OONI Probe from a virtual machine

-You can run ooniprobe from a virtual machine through the following steps:
+You can run OONI Probe from a virtual machine through the following steps:

 **Step 1.** Install **[Virtualbox](https://www.virtualbox.org/wiki/Downloads)** (which is a prerequisite of Vagrant).